Biofeedback Therapy in Scottsdale, AZ

 Modalities

 During neurofeedback, sensors are attached to the scalp to monitor brainwave patterns.
-The feedback is typically presented through visual or auditory cues, guiding individuals to modify their brainwave activity.
+After that, the feedback is typically presented through visual or auditory cues, guiding individuals to modify their brainwave activity.

 Neurofeedback Treatments